CoderJoe82/connect-four/README.md

 # Assessment: Connect-Four #

+### Important Note: ###

+This was a group project.
+My only contributions were making the O in Connect change from black and red depending on who's turn it is and the placement of the pieces on a board click.

 ### Overview ###

 In Connect-Four, one player is assigned Red and the other player is assigned Black.
 Players alternate inserting their pieces into one of the 7 columns of a **7x6 grid**.
 The first player to get **four** of their pieces in a row (horizontal, vertical, or diagonal), wins.